-Table 6.
+Table 11.1.
 Utility and Sample Scripts

-Script Description Location CommonJS Module Utility Scripts

-Description Location Defines search functions for iterating through an array of object (foreach), to return the first matching object (find) or to return all matching objects (findAll).
+Script Description Location CommonJS Module Utility Sc CommonJS Module Utility Scripts util.js Defines search functions for iterating through an array of object (foreach), to return the first matching object (find) or to return all matching objects (findAll).
 It also has functions for converting information from JavaScript hashes to JBoss ON configuration objects and back.
-The same as the samples/util.js script, but written as a CommonJS module. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/module s/ Defines functions to create and deploy a bundle, create a bundle destination, or get information on supported base directories for a resource.
-The same as the samples/bundles.js script, but written as a CommonJS module. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/module s/ Defines functions to create and diff snapshots, get a definition, and show the history for a resource or specific file.
-The same as the samples/drift.js script, but written as a CommonJS module. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/module s/ Defines several functions to manage EAP 6 / AS 7 resources, including deploying web applications and managing EAP clusters.
-The same as the samples/deploy-to-and-restart-JBAS.js and samples/add-as7-standalone-server-to-cluster.js scripts, but combined and written as a CommonJS module. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/module s/ Defines search functions for iterating through an array of object (foreach), to return the first matching object (find) or to return all matching objects (findAll).
-It also has functions for converting information from JavaScript hashes to JBoss ON configuration objects and back. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/ Defines search functions for iterating through an array of object (foreach), to return the first matching object (find) or to return all matching objects (findAll).
-It also has functions for converting information from JavaScript hashes to JBoss ON configuration objects and back.
-The same as the samples/util.js script, but written as a CommonJS module.
-Defines functions to create and deploy a bundle, create a bundle destination, or get information on supported base directories for a resource.
-The same as the samples/bundles.js script, but written as a CommonJS module.
-Defines functions to create and diff snapshots, get a definition, and show the history for a resource or specific file.
-The same as the samples/drift.js script, but written as a CommonJS module.
-Defines several functions to manage EAP 6 / AS 7 resources, including deploying web applications and managing EAP clusters.
-The same as the samples/deploy-to-and-restart-JBAS.js and samples/add-as7-standalone-server-to-cluster.js scripts, but combined and written as a CommonJS module.
-Defines search functions for iterating through an array of object (foreach), to return the first matching object (find) or to return all matching objects (findAll).
-It also has functions for converting information from JavaScript hashes to JBoss ON
+The same as the samples/util.js script, but written as a CommonJS module. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/modu les/ bundles.js Defines functions to create and deploy a bundle, create a bundle destination, or get information on supported base directories for a resource.
+The same as the samples/bundles.js script, but written as a CommonJS module. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/modu les/ drift.js Defines functions to create and diff snapshots, get a definition, and show the history for a resource or specific file.
+The same as the samples/drift.js script, but written as a CommonJS module. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/modu les/ jbossas.js Defines several functions to manage EAP 6 / AS 7 resources, including deploying web applications and managing EAP clusters.
+The same as the samples/deploy-to-and-restart-JBAS.js and samples/add-as7-standalone-server-to-cluster.js scripts, but combined and written as a CommonJS module. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/modu les/

-Script Description Location bundles.js Defines functions to create and deploy a bundle, create a bundle destination, or get information on supported base directories for a resource. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/ drift.js Defines functions to create and diff snapshots, get a definition, and show the history for a resource or specific file. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/ Sample Scripts add-as7-standalone-server-to- cluster.js Defines a series of functions that add a specified AS 7 to a cluster. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/ deploy-to-and-restart-JBAS.js Defines two functions to deploy new content to EAP servers and to update existing content.
-With the proper variables set, this script can be run directly to deploy content and restart the given app server. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/ fix-bundle-deployment.js An example server-side alert script that reverts a bundle deployment to a specified version. serverRoot/jon-server- 3.2/jbossas/server/default/deploy/r hq.ear/rhq-downloads/cli-alert- scripts/
+Script Description Location Utility Scripts util.js Defines search functions for iterating through an array of object (foreach), to return the first matching object (find) or to return all matching objects (findAll).
+It also has functions for converting information from JavaScript hashes to JBoss ON configuration objects and back. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/ measurement_utils.js Defines functions to enable, disable, or update metric schedules. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/ bundles.js Defines functions to create and deploy a bundle, create a bundle destination, or get information on supported base directories for a resource. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/ drift.js Defines functions to create and diff snapshots, get a definition, and show the history for a resource or specific file. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/ Sample Scripts add-as7-standalone-server-to- cluster.js Defines a series of functions that add a specified AS 7 to a cluster. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/ deploy-to-and-restart-JBAS.js Defines two functions to deploy new content to EAP servers and to update existing content.
+With the proper variables set, this script can be run directly to deploy content and restart the given app server. cliRoot/rhq-remoting-cli- 4.9.0.JON320GA/samples/ fix-bundle-deployment.js An example server-side alert script that reverts a bundle deployment to a specified version. serverRoot/jon-server- 3.3/jbossas/server/default/depl oy/rhq.ear/rhq-downloads/cli- alert-scripts/